Lakshmideepika10/SocialEcho-An-automated-content-moderation-system/README.md

 # SocialEcho-An-automated-content-moderation-system
 The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It incorporates two major features: an automated content moderation system and context-based authentication.
- SocialEcho-An-automated-content-moderation-system
-The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It incorporates two major features: an automated content moderation system and context-based authentication.

 # Table of Contents
 Project Overview